Do a Quick Body Scan

 Print the American Diabetes Association's list of 10 super foods.
 These foods have a low glycemic index, meaning they're less likely to affect your blood sugar than bread or other foods.
 Post the list on your refrigerator so you see it when you make your grocery list, plan meals, or look in the fridge for something to eat.

 High blood sugar causes your body to lose fluid, and your skin can get dry.
 Drink plenty of water and other liquids to help your skin stay supple and healthy.

 Exercise in Spurts

-Exercising 30 minutes a day is an important part of managing your diabetes.
-If you find it tough to fit into your busy lifestyle, break it up into three 10-minute spurts instead.
+It’s important to get at least 30 minutes of exercise a day to help manage your diabetes.
+Too busy?
+Break it up into three shorter spurts.
 Try 10 minutes of strength training in the morning.
 Play an active game with the family during the day or take a brisk stroll at lunchtime.
-Then, walk with the dog in the evening.
-This combo can help improve your blood sugar control and lower your risk of heart disease.
+Then, walk your dog in the evening.
+This combo can help improve your blood sugar control and make heart disease less likely.

 Set Up a First-Aid Kit

 Diabetes can turn a minor injury into a major problem.
 Take a few minutes to gather these supplies: